Invite friends and family to read the obituary and add memories.

 Mary Brooks Gaissert Jackson, of Opelousas, LA, passed peacefully away on Sunday, April 19, 2026, at St. Joseph Hospice in Lafayette, LA.
 Born on September 15, 1933 in Griffin, GA, she was the daughter of the late George and Mary Gaissert.

-She is survived by her daughters Virginia Brooks Britton (Michael Smith), Elizabeth Snow Jackson, son Blake Britton Jackson (Joyce di Vito), daughter in law Anne Catherine Hebert Jackson, six grandchildren and three great grandchildren.
+She is survived by her daughters Virginia Brooks Britton (Michael Smith), Elizabeth Snow Jackson, son Blake Britton Jackson (Joyce di Vito), daughter in law Anne Catherine Hebert Jackson; six grandchildren Madeline Bradfield (husband Kevin), Margaret Bradfield, Joseph Bradfield, Elizabeth Bradfield, Meredith Bradfield and Thorton Jackson (wife Alessia); and three great grandchildren.

 Mary graduated from Griffin High School and earned her Bachelor of Arts degree from Wesleyan College in Macon, GA.
 As a dedicated Air Force Wife of over 20 years, she supported Clay in his career as a pilot in Strategic Air Command, Forward Air Controller in Vietnam, tours at the Pentagon, Southern Command in the Panama Canal Zone and other duty stations.